This post has been updated and posted on steemit!

 - Self publish – This gives you more control over the final product and more profit if your game succeeds, but costs a lot more time and money.
 It is also harder to have a big success without a publisher behind you.

 The choice of which path to pursue is a personal one, but I recommend that you try selling your game first, so that you can learn what works and build a reputation before publishing on your own.

 First, one word of caution.
 Don’t try to publish until you’ve got a great game!
 Go through the Core Design Loop multiple times.
 Get a great reaction from playtesters you don’t know.
 Don’t waste your time or a publisher’s time until you’ve got a great game to pitch.

-Now that that is out of the way, lets focus on option 1 above.
-1 Here are seven tips to help sell your game to a publisher.
+Now that that is out of the way, lets focus on option 1 above. [note] I’ll cover self publishing in a later article [/note] Here are seven tips to help sell your game to a publisher.

 7 Tips for Getting Your Game Published